isaiapedro/Kaggle_Titanic_Problem/README.md

 3. Push your code on a new Branch with your name, so you dont forget where it is.

-Observation: I will commit a requirements file, to help with any issues regarding version conflict
+Observation: I will commit a requirements file, to help with any issues regarding version conflict and i will document the code better tomorrow